ensunluer/react-native-markdown-stream/README.md

 ## Theming

-Light and dark themes ship by default, both with transparent backgrounds so they blend into your layout.
-Override a single token or a whole palette by passing a `MarkdownTheme` or `MarkdownThemeConfig`.
+Light and dark themes ship by default, both with transparent container backgrounds so they blend into your layout.
+Override a single token or a whole palette by passing a `MarkdownTheme` or `MarkdownThemeConfig`, or use the `textColor` / `mutedTextColor` props for quick tweaks.

 ```tsx
 import {MarkdownStream} from 'react-native-markdown-stream';